pajkosmi/FLASH_workshop/workshop.md

  * Copy your executable (`flash4`) and `.par` file (`flash.par`) from your object directory `~/BANG/obj_Sedov_2D/` into your new run directory `~/run_Sedov_FLASH/`

  * You're now all set up for the workshop.
-If you'd like, feel free to see the output by running `./flash4`
+If you'd like, feel free to see the output by running `./flash4` on an interactive session.

 ### FLASH Features at a Glance